-Making an espresso is a daily task for millions of people around the world.
+Making an espresso on a machine is a daily task for millions of people around the world.
 But how many of us understand what the machine does?
 When a barista dials in a shot, what is really happening?

 Read on for a look under the cover of an espresso machine.